Marilyn Monroe’s Los Angeles Tour

 Over the years, many fans have enjoyed re-tracing her footsteps in the City of Angels.
 While Marilyn Monroe’s movies are impressive, the story of her life is far more fascinating.
 We will show you Marilyn Monroe’s house in Beverly Hills, the locations of her famous movie sets and photoshoots, her favorite restaurants and hang-outs, and, of course, her final resting place.

 The star lived in over 40 residences during her short life.
 Interestingly, she only ever bought one house.
 Her psychiatrist advised her to put down some roots to help her feel more stable.
 Consequently, in 1962, Marilyn purchased a home in Brentwood: 12305 Fifth Helena Drive.
-It was here that she was found dead in the same year.
+It was here in Marilyn Monroe’s house in Brentwood that she was found dead in the same year.

-El Palacio Apartments, West Hollywood – This was the home of actor John Carroll and his wife, Lucille Ryman.
+El Palacio Apartments Marilyn Monroe, West Hollywood – This was the home of actor John Carroll and his wife, Lucille Ryman.
 Marilyn lived here with the couple for five months in 1947.

 718 North Palm Drive, Beverly Hills – Between 1949 and 1950, Marilyn lived at the home of her agent Johnny Hyde, of the William Morris Agency.
 Hyde was instrumental in Marilyn’s success.
 He encouraged the actress to have plastic surgery, dye her hair platinum blonde.
 He subsequently landed her a contract with 20th Century Fox.